Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Complementary and alternative medicine

 Research is still looking into the efficacy of complementary and alternative medicine in treating mood disorders.
 Current studies have shown promising support for light therapy, St. John’s wort, and omega-3 fatty acids.
-If you’re interested in exploring other treatments or alternative medicine treatments for bipolar disorder, you can speak to your doctor about how to combine these options with more traditional treatments like medication and therapy.
+If you’re interested in exploring other treatments or alternative medicine treatments for bipolar disorder, speak to your doctor about how to combine these options with more traditional treatments like medication and therapy.

 Challenges of bipolar disorder treatment